jonasbn/Business-Tax-VAT/CONTRIBUTING.md

 Patches for fixes, features, and improvements are accepted via pull requests.

-All contributions are welcome and most will be accepted.
+All contributions are welcome and most will be accepted

+## Licensing and copyright

+Please note that accepted contributions are included in the repository and hence under the same license as the repository contributed to.